khoilee1301/Ewing-Sarcoma_SRP015989/README.md

 ![IGFBP3](IGFBP3.png)

-Several upregulated genes following EWS–FLI knockdown were associated with extracellular matrix and differentiation-related processes, including MGP, WNT7B, HAPLN1, and CSPG4P13.
-MGP and HAPLN1 contribute to ECM structure and stabilization, while CSPG4P13 is related to CSPG4, a proteoglycan linked to mesenchymal and ECM-associated biology.
-WNT7B participates in Wnt signaling, which plays key roles in the development and regulation of cell–matrix interactions.
-The coordinated upregulation of these genes is consistent with pathway-level enrichment of ECM-related processes, suggesting that EWS–FLI normally suppresses these programs in Ewing sarcoma cells.
-The GSEAplot is also attached below.
+Several upregulated genes following EWS–FLI knockdown were associated with extracellular matrix and differentiation-related processes, including MGP, WNT7B, CDHR1, and CSPG4P13.
+MGP contributes to extracellular matrix organization, while CDHR1 is involved in cell–cell adhesion and is closely linked to ECM–adhesion dynamics.
+CSPG4P13 is related to CSPG4, a proteoglycan associated with mesenchymal identity and ECM-related biology.
+WNT7B participates in Wnt signaling, which plays important roles in development and the regulation of cell–matrix interactions.
+The coordinated upregulation of these genes is consistent with pathway-level enrichment of ECM-related processes, suggesting that EWS–FLI normally suppresses extracellular matrix and differentiation-associated programs in Ewing sarcoma cells.
+The GSEA plot is shown below.

 ![ECM gene](ECM_gene.png)